shoumi62/ACServerManager/README_Linux.md

 ### Building an Image
 You can however build a local image if want to include any new changes to ACServerManager.

-You need to specify the ports you'll be using for the ACServer & ACServerManager.
+You need to specify the ports you'll be using for the ACServerManager.
 The docker build will expose the ports you specify.
-You also need to specify a username & password for steamcmd to download the ACServer files, I recommend making a new separate account for download server files for security reasons.

-**Note:** Having special characters in the provided password may produce errors in the image build process.

 Build a local docker image by:
 ```